 an INTUITIVE COLLABORATOR

 Heather is a long-time member of SAG/AFTRA having worked all over the country and abroad.
-She facilitates master classes and workshops throughout the US while maintaining PROFESSIONAL CAREER positions as Faculty at The Neighborhood Playhouse Jr. School, as Managing Director of Broadway Training Center of Westchester, and as the Acting Department Head of Professional Performing Arts High School (PPAS).
+She facilitates master classes and workshops throughout the US while maintaining PROFESSIONAL CAREER positions as Faculty at The Neighborhood Playhouse Jr. School, as Managing Director of Broadway Training Center of Westchester, and as the former Acting Department Head of Professional Performing Arts High School (PPAS).